CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 # DataFilterAndRepair

-A small application that can be used to clean, filter and repair raw spreadsheet data before it's used in other tools
+A small application that can be used to clean, filter and repair raw spreadsheet data before it's used in other tools.

+## Motivation

+Often, when dealing with raw data coming out of a database you will be dealing with artifacts and inconsistencies because data in the database can contain anything necessary in any format.
+However, spreadsheets and other applications need well-formatted regular data files to start from.
+The tool presented here tries to provide some repair and filtering capabilities for those instances where direct access to the database is not available.
+The tool will try to do its best but is not guaranteed to always come up with perfect results.

 ```
 Usage: DataFiltering [-f <arg>] [-h <arg>] [-i <arg>] [-o <arg>] [-p <arg>] [-t <arg>] [-v]